My ULTIMATE camera choosing guide (for noobs)

 That's honestly why I very quickly stopped talking about cameras on YouTube entirely, because the gear circle j*** very quickly gets boring.
 It's filled with people who kind of miss the point, in my opinion.

-Hopefully, this was helpful.
+Hopefully this was helpful.
 For the next steps, I have a youtube channel for editing tutorials that I occasionally update, here.
 And I also sell lightroom presets here at the shop.